 Subject Code AAE4006 Subject Title Flight Mechanics and Control Systems Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AAE3004 Dynamical Systems and Control Objectives To provide students with a deep understanding of flight dynamics, static and dynamic stability and feedback control systems.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
-Formulate equations of motion of a rigid symmetric aircraft. b.
-Analyze equilibrium and stability for fixed-wing aircraft. c.
-Explain the basic modes of motion of and related mechanism of fixed-wing aircraft. d.
-Design automatic flight control systems using linearized equations of motion.
+Design systems, components or processes to meet desired needs (including the basic modes of motion, related mechanism of fixed-wing aircraft and formulation of motion of a rigid systemic aircraft); and b.
+Use the techniques, skills and modern computational and information technology necessary for engineering practice (including analysis of equilibrium and stability for fixed-wing aircraft); and c.
+Function professionally in multidisciplinary teams.
 Subject Synopsis/ Indicative Syllabus Introduction - Mathematical tools for flight mechanics and control, configuration aerodynamics, flight performance, components of an automatic flight control system.
-Flight Dynamics - Reference frames, aircraft equation of motion, static equilibrium and trim, lift and pitching moment, control force, static longitudinal and lateral stability, linearized equation of motion, longitudinal dynamics, lateral-directional dynamics, maneuvering flight.
+Flight Dynamics -Reference frames, aircraft equation of motion, static equilibrium and trim, lift and pitching moment, control force, static longitudinal and lateral stability, linearized equation of motion, longitudinal dynamics, lateral-directional dynamics, maneuvering flight.
 Aerodynamic Stability and Control - Flying qualities requirements, stability and control derivatives, stability of longitudinal dynamics, stability of lateral-directional dynamics.
-Flight Control Systems Design and Analysis - Design of a flight control system based on linearized equations of motion, analyze the open loop response of the flight control system, analyze the closed-loop response of the flight control system, analyze the closed-loop response of the flight control system, analyze the closed-loop response of the
+Flight Control Systems Design and Analysis - Design of a flight control system based on linearized equations of motion, analyze the open loop response of the flight control system, analyze the closed-loop response of the flight control system, analyze the closed-loop response of the flight control system, analyze the closed-loop stability.

-Lectures aim at providing students with an integrated knowledge required for understanding aircraft performance, static stability, dynamic stability and feedback control.
+Lectures aim at providing students with an integrated knowledge required for understanding aircraft performance, static stability, dynamic stability and-feedback control.
 Theories and examples will be presented to cover the syllabus on general equations of motion for aircraft, models of aircraft, and conditions for equilibrium, linearization and solution of equations of motion.
 This forms the basis for analysis of trajectories, modes of motion as well as control analysis and synthesis.